flowground/amazonaws-com-mediastore-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### StartAccessLogging
-### Starts access logging on the specified container.
-When you enable access logging on a container, MediaStore delivers access logs for objects stored in that container to Amazon CloudWatch Logs.
+> Starts access logging on the specified container.
+When you enable access logging on a container, MediaStore delivers access logs for objects stored in that container to Amazon CloudWatch Logs.<br/>

 #### Input Parameters
 * `Action` - _required_